Tuesday, May 8, 2007

 David Mann is a businessman driving in a car on a highway heading to a business appointment somewhere in the Californian desert.
 On his way he passes a seemingly harmless large tuck and stops at a local gas station.
 When he returns to the road, the truck catches up to him and without a reason starts to chase him.
 David lands from the road and stops at a local restaurant in order to eat and let the mad truck driver pass.
-But once back on the road, David notices that he truck driver waited for him and again started to chase and terrorize him.
-In the end, David slams his car at the truck which falls from a cliff.
+But once back on the road, David notices that the said truck driver waited for him and again started to chase and terrorize him.
+In the end, David slams his car at the truck, which falls from a cliff.